peklaiho/madlisp/README.md

-not | Turns true to false and vice versa. type | Return the type of the argument as a string. fn? | Return true if the argument is a function. list? | Return true if the argument is a list. vector? | Return true if the argument is a vector. seq? | Return true if the argument is a sequence (list or vector).
+not | Turns true to false and vice versa. type | Return the type of the argument as a string. fn? | Return true if the argument is a function. macro? | Return true if the argument is a macro. list? | Return true if the argument is a list. vector? | Return true if the argument is a vector. seq? | Return true if the argument is a sequence (list or vector).